mancjs/service-worker-todo-app/todo-intro/content.md

 - Effectively proxy servers, but can fulfil HTTP requests by themselves too
 - Direct assess to browser cache.
 Your script has control: Cache / Don't cache / Expire...
 - Superset of Web Workers.
 They run as threads, but also outlive the page lifecycle.
+- Access to IndexedDB (but not Local Storage)
 - Single instance per origin
 - Coming soon (periodic sync)